Armed Forces Act 2021

 Overview

-This bill amends the Armed Forces Bill, primarily focusing on where serious crimes committed by service personnel are tried (civilian or military courts) and reporting requirements regarding the Armed Forces Covenant.
+This bill amends the Armed Forces Act 2021, primarily concerning where service personnel accused of serious crimes should be tried (civilian or military courts) and reporting requirements on the Armed Forces Covenant.

 Description